maximevaillancourt/trace/README.md

     npm run start
     ```

 A browser window should then open automatically at `http://localhost:3000` (or whatever port you set manually).
+It might say in the browser window "Waiting for Web3..."
+If it does, see steps 5-6.

+5. If you don't already have Metamask, get it (https://metamask.io/).
+In Metamask, Import Account (click on the button with the person and arrows in a circle next to the hamburger), using Private Keys.
+Copy a private key from the output of the Truffle Develop and paste it into the Private Key in Metamask.

+6. Then, connect to your private network.
+Click the network chooser (it will likely say "Main Ethereum Network" at the top), and choose Custom RPC.
+In there, enter the URL in your truffle.js file (default in this repo is http://localhost:9545).
+Then click Save.

+7. You should be up and running now!

 ## Developing